lukasbestle/nedb/README.md

 ```

 ### Compacting the database
-Under the hood, NeDB's persistence uses an append-only format, meaning that all updates and deletes actually result in lines added at the end of the datafile.
+Under the hood, NewDB's persistence uses an append-only format, meaning that all updates and deletes actually result in lines added at the end of the datafile.
 The reason for this is that disk space is very cheap and appends are much faster than rewrites since they don't do a seek.
 The database is automatically compacted (i.e. put back in the one-line-per-document format) everytime your application restarts.

 You can manually call the compaction function with `yourDatabase.persistence.compactDatafile(callback)`.
 It queues a compaction of the datafile in the executor, to be executed sequentially after all pending operations and calls the optional `callback` afterwards.